brucefan1983/gpuqt/README.md

 ## Prerequisites

-* To use the CPU version, it only requires a `g++` compiler.
+* To use the CPU version, it only requires a `g++` compiler and the `make` program.
 * To use the GPU version, it also requires a CUDA-enabled GPU with compute capability of 3.5 or higher and a `CUDA` toolkit.
-* Support both Windows and linux systems.
+I have tested the GPU version on both Windows (requres the `cl` compiler from MSVC and the `make` program) and Linux systems.

 ## Installing